 Furnace (Air Conditioner) Cycles Too Fast or Slow

-“Call for Service” icon appears on displayed
+The “Call for Service” icon appears on the display

 Heat pump system runs heat in cool mode/cool in heat mode